RageAgainstThePixel/com.utilities.async/README.md

 #### How does it work?

-WebGLPostBuildCallback uses a IIl2CppProcessor callback to rewrite entries in `mscorelib.dll` and change some method implementations.
-It changes ThreadPool methods that enqueue work items to delegate work to SynchronizationContext so all items will be executed in same thread.
-Also it patch Timer implementation to use Javascript timer functionality.
+`WebGLPostBuildCallback` uses a IIl2CppProcessor callback to rewrite entries in `mscorelib.dll` and change some method implementations.
+It changes `ThreadPool` methods that enqueue work items of delegate work to `SynchronizationContext` so all items will be executed in same thread.
+Also it patches `Timer` implementation to use Javascript timer functionality.